|►||Choosing A Career|

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

-A degree in Film studies offers career opportunities in many areas such as the film industry; television; journalism; digital media; film reviewing and criticism; arts administration; advertising; marketing.
-Recent graduates of Film studies at TCD have gone on to be involved in the film industry in a number of ways, from directing feature length films to editing, scriptwriting, production and administration.
-A number of our graduates have gone on to further study in film and associated areas.
-This degree also offers opportunities in the many general areas open to arts graduates, such as administration, teaching, civil and public service, etc.
+A degree in Film Studies offers career opportunities in many areas such as the film industry; television; journalism; digital media; reviewing and criticism; arts administration; advertising; marketing.
+Recent graduates of Film Studies at Trinity have gone on to be involved in the film industry in a number of ways, from directing feature length films to editing, scriptwriting, production and administration.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...